Monolithic vs Microservices Architecture

 Microservices architecture contains two key components in addition to services.
 One is the orchestration component.
 You typically use an off-the-shelf orchestration solution for this.
 The other component is the API gateway.

 All of these put together can take considerably less time than developing a large and complex monolithic application.
-You can’t develop different parts of a monolithic app simultaneously either.
-You get a faster time-to-market with microservices architecture.
+You can’t develop different parts of a monolithic app simultaneously, either.
+You get a faster time-to-market with a microservices architecture.

 In the microservices architecture, every microservice has its own business logic.
 Accordingly, it has its own persistent data.
-You need to provide separate database management in every microservice.
+You need to provide separate database management for every microservice.

 Monolithic architecture is a single unified unit.
 You can only have one data storage solution for it.
 Furthermore, you can have only one set of DBMS for one indivisible unit.
 The data model for a monolithic app caters to all the functionalities offered by it.

-You develop and test each microservice separately in the case of microservices architecture.
+You develop and test each microservice separately in the case of microservice architecture.
 This applies when you enhance a microservice.

 Inter-process communication among microservices happens via APIs.
-Therefore, you test one microservice and this inter-service communication.
+Therefore, you test one microservice and its inter-service communication.

 You don’t need to test other microservices.
 You don’t need to test the entire microservices app either.
 This expedites the entire CI (continuous integration)/CD (continuous delivery) process.

-5. Deployment in microservices approach vs monolithic approach
+5. Deployment in the microservices approach vs the monolithic approach

 You deploy each microservice separately in the microservices architecture.
 Since you develop and test each microservice separately, separate deployment is logical.

 You can achieve continuous deployment this way.
 That’s one of the key tangible benefits of microservice architecture.
-You can iterate quicker.
+You can iterate more quickly.

 You need to deploy the entire system each time you develop or enhance a monolithic app.
 That’s true even if you just add one new feature or enhance one functionality.